fackelm2/pomodoro_log/README.md

 # pomodoro-logger

-## Write a "pomodoro timer" in a text file (log file) for OBS
+## Write a "pomodoro timer" into a text file
-A simple command line tool to write "pomodoro timer" in a text file (log file) for OBS. <br>
+A simple command line tool to write "pomodoro timer" in a text file (log file). <br>
+Good for using in OBS Studio (Open Broadcaster Software). <br>

+Example Picture:<br>

 ![pomodoro-logger.py output picture](example-001.jpg)